dzakyjl/dzakyjl/README.md

 ### Hi there 👋

+I'm Dzaky, a student majoring in chemistry who passionate into coding stuff.
+I'm a rookie developer interested in web development and data science.

 <!--
 **dzakyjl/dzakyjl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.